-We still have half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
-We checked out Hotel after breakfast and hop on to Taxi to take us to Bukchon Hanok Village.
+We still had half a day to enjoy Seoul before leaving with 17.15 flight back to Jakarta.
+We checked out Hotel after breakfast and hopped on to Taxi to take us to Bukchon Hanok Village.

-We had 1 hour photo appointment with frameatrip.
-I decided to splurge and hire frameatrip instead of the usual tripod as we just celebrated 15 years together.
-The result didn’t disappoint and Rufus, our photographer is also very professional and friendly.
-The photo session is very efficient because our photographer knows the location on the back of his hand.
-And Bukchon Hanok Village on sunday morning is pretty quiet.
+We had 1 hour photo appointment with Frame a trip.
+I decided to splurge and hire Frame a trip instead of the usual tripod as we just celebrated 15 years together.
+The result didn’t disappoint and Rufus, our photographer was also very professional and friendly.
+The photo session was very efficient because our photographer knew the location on the back of his hand.
+And Bukchon Hanok Village on Sunday morning is very quiet.

-Bukchon Hanok Village is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine.
-The traditional village is composed of lots of alleys, hanok and is preserved to show a 600-year-old urban environment.
+It is a Korean traditional village in Seoul with a long history located on the top of a hill between Gyeongbok Palace, Changdeok Palace and Jongmyo Royal Shrine.
+The traditional village is composed of lots of alleys, Hanok and is preserved to show a 600-year-old urban environment.